0x101-Cyber-Security/NetLock-RMM/README.md

 # NetLock RMM
 NetLock RMM is an Remote Monitoring & Management (RMM) software built for Managed Service Providers, with a future focus on cybersecurity.
 NetLock RMM is primarily written in C#, Blazor, ASP.NET Core, and SignalR.

-NetLock RMM can be deployed in the cloud or in isolated/offline environments.
+NetLock RMM can be deployed in various environments, including cloud setups or isolated/offline configurations.
+It supports multiple operating systems, including Windows and Linux, and can also run within Docker & Kubernetes, providing flexibility for different deployment preferences.

 ## [Website](https://netlockrmm.com/)
 ## [Members Portal](https://members.netlockrmm.com/)